max-mapper/simplify-geojson/readme.md

 ## examples

-convert a CSV with lat/lon columns into geojson, then simplify that geojson, then open it in [geojson.io](http://geojson.io/):
+convert a CSV with lat/lon columns into geojson, then simplify that geojson, then open it in [geojson.io](http://geojson.io/)

+CSV is from my GPS logger and was my bike commute this morning

 ```sh
 npm install simplify-geojson geojsonio-cli csv2geojson -g